-In conclusion, assuming a worst case scenario (overcast day, dirty windshield, dark passenger skin) we determined that the SU - 320 camera, equipped with a f/2 lens, a $1.1 - 1.4 \ \mu m$ filter, and a polarizer, if it is positioned at a range of r = 40m from the incoming vehicle and at a height of $c{qround} = 3.6 \ m$ above the ground), will achieve:
+In conclusion, assuming a worst case scenario (overcast day, dirty windshield, dark occupant skin), we determined that the SU - 320 camera, equipped with a f/2 lens, a 1.1-1.4- μ m filter, and a polarizer (if it is positioned at a range of r = 40 m from the incoming vehicle and at a height of $c{qround} = 3.6$ m above the ground), will achieve:

-- 1. An acceptable smear of less than one pixel because the required exposure time of 4.44 msec is within the camera's speed capabilities. - 2.
-A poor signal to noise ratio S/N = 0.7.
-To boost the S/N ratio to a higher value in overcast days we need to employ an illumination source.
+- 1. an acceptable smear of less than one pixel, because the required exposure time of 2.28 ms is within the camera's speed capabilities. - 2.
+A poor S/N = 0.7.
+To boost the S/N to a higher value during overcast days we need to employ an illumination source.
 This illumination source will also be useful during nighttime.
-If we operated in the visible spectrum the use of illuminator in the HOV lane would be prohibitive.
-Fortunately, in our case the spectral signature of the illuminator should match the range $1.1 - 1.7 \ \mu m$ .
-Since this range is deep into the near-infrared spectrum there is no danger of distracting the driver and an illuminator for this range can be safely employed in the HOV lane.
+If we operated in the visible spectrum, the use of an illuminator for this application would be hazardous.
+Fortunately, in our case, the spectral signature of the illuminator should match the range $1.1-1.7 \mu m$.
+Since this range is deep into the near-infrared spectrum, there is no danger of distracting the driver and an illuminator for this range can be safely employed in the HOV lane.
 Contrary to the overcast sky scenario, the S/N ratio is exceptionally good in the case of a sunny day in both bands (see Table 1).
 Therefore, in bright sunlight conditions, the system can operate without the requirement for an artificial light source.

-4 Experimental Validation
+4 Experimental validation

-The above theoretical scenario was subjected to an empirical test at one of the Department of Transportation traffic monitoring and research facilities.
+The above theoretical scenario was subjected to an empirical test at one of the Minnesota Department of Transportation's traffic monitoring and research facilities.
 The experiment lasted for a week in late September 1998.
-One test lane of the freeway, one mile long, was released from traffic and given to us for exclusive use.
-We set up the SU - 320 camera with all its accessories above the test lane of the freeway.
-In the absence of a permanent installation device we installed the sensor suite in the basket of a cherry-picker.
-We implemented the experiment exactly as it was specified in Section 3.
-The only deviation was that we used one SU - 320 camera instead of two for budgetary reasons.
-To simulate the operation of the two-camera system, we equipped the camera first with the lower-band filter.
-We filmed some carefully arranged scenes.
-Then, we changed the lower-band filter with the upper-band filter and filmed again the exact same scenes.
+Traffic was diverted from one area of the research facility and this area was reserved for our exclusive use.
+We set up the SU - 320camera with all its accessories above the test lane of the freeway.
+In the absence of a permanent installation device, we installed the sensor suite in the basket of a cherry-picker.
+We implemented the experiment exactly as it was specified in Sect.
+3. The only deviation was that we used one SU - 320camera instead of two for budgetary reasons.
+To simulate the operation of the two-camera system, we first equipped the camera with the lower band filter.
+We videotaped some carefully arranged scenes.
+Then, we exchanged the lower band filter with the upper band filter and again videotaped the exact same scenes.
 Later in the lab, we co-registered the imagery from the two bands using a warping transformation.
-This way, we simulated to a certain degree of accuracy the operation of two co-registered cameras in the lower- and upper-band respectively.
+In this way, we simulated the operation of two co-registered cameras in the lower and upper band, respectively.